 Federal Regulation Focused on High Risk, Imported Food Products

-The pet food recall in the spring of its consequences, 2007, as well as other reports of infected food imports experienced an adverse affect on the American shopper's trust in the security of the food supply in the nation's.
-This paper argues that the private and public sectors must share the obligation for ensuring that imported food entering the Usa is safe.
-The limited resources of public regulation must be focused on high risk, imported food products from nations which have poor export food safety regimes.
-Moreover, public regulation must highlight private sector bonuses supporting enactment of state of the art food safety management software.
+The pet food recall in the spring of its consequences, 2007, as well as other reports of infected food imports, experienced an adverse effect on the American shopper's trust in the security of the food supply in the nation's.
+This paper argues that the private and public sectors must share the obligation for ensuring that imported food entering the USA is safe.
+The limited resources of federal regulation must be focused on high risk, imported food products from nations which have weak export food safety regimes.
+Moreover, the public law must highlight private sector bonuses supporting enactment of state of the art food safety management software.

 1. The U.S. Imported Food Safety Regulatory Regime

 Public regulations, also called administrative laws (in contrast to statutory and case law), "are particular standards or directions concerning what can or can't be performed by people, companies, as well as other organisations, using the explicit threat of sanction or fine for transgressions".
 Food safety regulations are often classified as product or process standards: merchandise standards define features that the product must reach before it's considered safe to enter the business, but procedure standards set techniques that have to be employed by the company to system or bundle foods [Mitchell 2003].